muslih/zeenspot-/readme.md

 Review
 ------

-The template created by using guard, include;`zeengrid`, compass, and coffeescript.
+A clean html5 ecommerce theme, build by using  :
+* guard
+* zeengrid
+* normalize
+* compass
+* coffeescript.

-the template will be used in [zeenspot](http://zeenspot.com) ems
+next, the template will be used in [zeenspot](http://zeenspot.com) ems as default theme

 Structure
 ---------